 John Heartfield [Left.
 Credit: John J Heartfield Collection] is credited as the founder of modern photomontage.

-His stunning art became famous on both sides of the Atlantic as courageous effective political weapon that revealed, satirized, and opposed the worldwide threat of fascism in the twentieth century.
+His stunning political art became famous on both sides of the Atlantic as courageous effective artistic weapons that revealed, satirized, and opposed the worldwide threat of fascism and The Nazi Party.

 From his early work as fledging painter to his embrace of Dada to the anti-fascist montages that made him a Nazi target, Heartfield’s life and work was a profile in courage.

 This artist who openly attacked the Nazi Party while living in Berlin was five-foot-two inches tall, with red hair and blue eyes.
 His art was “a weapon.”
 Its ammunition was his imagination, scissors, glue pots, retoucher’s paint, and stacks of photographs and magazine articles.
 His montages conveyed moral, not literal, truths.